Most from Southeast Asia and Thailand

-Some of the most popular fish for the freshwater semi-aggressive community are the cyprinids known as sharks.
+Some of the most popular fish for the freshwater semi-aggressive community are commonly known as "Sharks".
 These are not the cartilaginous carnivores you see in movies or on the Discovery Channel.
-These fish are found primarily in the waters of Southeast Asia and Thailand.
-There are several species that are often imported for use in the aquarium trade, and several species also referred to as sharks that are less common in the trade.
+These fish are most often types of Loaches or Barbs found primarily in the waters of Southeast Asia and Thailand.
+There are many species that are often imported for use in the aquarium trade, and several species also referred to as sharks that are less common in the trade.
 Though from several different genera, these fish all have in common the pointed heads and large, curved dorsal fins that give them their common names.

 Freshwater Sharks make bold and interesting additions to freshwater semi-aggressive communities, as long as the tank is of adequate size and the conditions in the tank suit their needs.
 Though these fish lack teeth, some species can grow quite large and territoriality can make them troublesome as they mature.
 They are generally not suitable for tanks under 55 gallons (some not less than a 75 to 100 gallon tank).
 Sharks should only be housed with fish that can stand up to chasing and harassment from sharks, especially towards their own kind.
 Smaller fish may eventually be seen as food items as the fish grow.
 Suitable tank mates for most include fish like barbs, catfish, large tetras, and other fish of similar temperament.